nepthar/articles/spec.md

   Links can point to several things: URLs, sections, footnotes, and inline notes.

-  - This is a <link:N3> to inline note number 3.
+  - This is a |link:N3| to inline note number 3.

-  - This is a <link:F4> to footnote number 4.
+  - This is a |link:F4| to footnote number 4.

-  - This is a <link:F> to the footnote that appears next in the document
+  - This is a |link:F| to the footnote that appears next in the document

-  - This is relative <link:/img/panda.jpg> to a an image of a panda.
+  - This is relative |in:/img/panda.jpg| to a an image of a panda.

-  - This is a <link:S4> to the section on links.
+  - This is a |link:S4| to the section on links.

   - This is a <link:Quotes, Code, Preformatted Text> to the section just below this one.
 However, this link calls it out by name.ddd